 Note that the sliced berries will probably weep and become mushy upon defrosting, so if you know in advance you want to freeze these, I recommend only layering cookies and cream together, and leaving space at the top to add fresh berries later, once the cakes have defrosted.

 ❤️ More No-Bake Desserts You’ll Love:

 - Twist apart the Oreo cookies.
 Scrape out the frosting and discard it (or eat it!).

 - Combine the cream cheese and powdered sugar in the bowl of a large stand mixer fitted with a whisk attachment.
 Mix them together until the mixture is smooth and creamy, without any lumps.

-- Stop the mixer and add the heavy cream, International Delight OREO creamer, and vanilla extract.
+- Stop the mixer and add the heavy cream and vanilla extract.
 Whip on medium to medium-high speed until the cream is dense and thick and holds firm peaks when you remove the whisk.
 Transfer the whipped cream to a piping bag fitted with a large star tip.